 - 5 tbsp (70 ml) avocado oil or canola, sunflower etc

 - 5 dashes black walnut bitters optional but so good!

 - 2 cups plus 3.5 tbsp (275 g total) AP flour

 - 1 tsp cinnamon

-- Bake for about 1 hour and 10 minutes, or until a skewer inserted into the center comes out clean.
-Check after 1 hour.
-Leave to cool for 10 minutes.
+Bake for about 1 hour and 10 minutes, or until a skewer inserted into the center comes out clean.
+Start checking after 1 hour.
+(Depending on the pan etc, I have had it take 1 hour and 20 minutes) Leave to cool for 10 minutes.
 Then remove by using the parchment paper and place on a cooling rack to finish cooling completely.

-- There are times when cacao nibs is also a lovely addition.
+There are times when cacao nibs is also a lovely addition.
 Remove some of the walnuts and add 1/2 to 2/3 cup of cacao nibs when adding the walnuts.
-Or instead of cacao nibs, try chopped bittersweet chocolate.
+I will understand if you only use the 1/2 cup amount- cocoa nibs can be bitter- chocolatey yes, but no sweetness to them.
+They add a lovely texture though.
+Or instead of cacao nibs, try 2/3 cup chopped bittersweet chocolate.